 After a lifetime of making music and work in music education, I left Venezuela inspired and re-energised.
 There is much still to learn and some things to offer in return.
 But I also left with a clear belief that together, we can all make an important difference to lives of young people, their families and communities throughout the world through music.

-Richard Hallam MBE is Director/Trustee of the In Harmony Sistema England charity and Chair of ISME Sistema SIG.
+Richard Hallam MBE is a Director and Trustee of the Sistema England charity and Chair of ISME Sistema SIG.